Belsize Park RFC: History

+The original Belsize Park FC was founded in 1870 and was one of the twenty-one founding members of the Rugby Football Union.
+The club had folded by 1880 and was only formally re-established in 1971.

 Current

 Belsize Park Rugby Club have five regular men's, two women's and one men's vets sides.
-The men's 1st XV play in the newly launched RFU level 6 Regional 2 Thames division, while the men's 2nd, 3rd, 4th and Bulls (5th) XVs compete in the Middlesex merit leagues with the 2nd XV winning the Premier league most seasons.
+The men's 1st XV play in the newly launched RFU level 6 Regional 2 Thames division, while the men's 2nd, 3rd, 4th and Bulls (5th) XVs compete in regional merit leagues.
 BPRC also field monthly Veterans and occasional 6th XV teams for pure social rugby.

-After launching with development fixtures in 2019/20, Belsize Park women's team debuted in the ‘Women's NC 3 South East (Central)’ league in the 2021/22 season, which they won as Champions.
-After promotion the women now play in Women's NC Division 2 in 2022/23, with a new 2nd XV adding to the growth of women's rugby at the club.
+After launching with development fixtures in 2019–20, Belsize Park women's team debuted in the ‘Women's NC 3 South East (Central)’ league in the 2021–22 season, which they won as Champions.
+After promotion the women now play in Women's NC Division 2 in 2022–23, with a new 2nd XV adding to the growth of women's rugby at the club.

 The club trains at Coram's Fields and prides itself on being London's most central rugby club.

-BPRC tours twice a year, once within The British Isles and once internationally.
+BPRC usually tours twice a year, one within mainland Britain and the other overseas.
 The club embarked on an unbroken series of international tours from 1989 to 2019, when COVID-19 halted the 2020 tour to Italy and the 2021 tour to Vietnam.
-Touring resumed in November 2021 and May 2022 with matches in Rugby, Warwickshire and County Donegal, Ireland.
+Touring resumed in November 2021 and May 2022 with matches in Rugby, and County Donegal, Ireland.
 Destinations in the past have included mainland China, the Caribbean, North and South America, multiple Southern African countries and, more regularly, to European countries.